mspsdi/avm-terraform-gcc-starter-labs/gcc_starter_kit_labs/LAB3.md

 ### Duplicate the folder named "network_template" and rename the duplicate as "network_project".

 ## Step 3
-### In the file resource_groups.tf, locate line 2 and replace "yourvnetname" with "project".
+### In the file "resource_groups.tf", locate line 2 and replace "yourvnetname" with "project".

 ## Step 4
 ### Confirm that in the file "main.virtual_subnets.tf", line 6 reads as follows: